msantang78/minds-phpconsole/README.md

 ## Install

-clone to a folder inside the minds proyect
+clone to a folder inside the minds project

 git clone git@github.com:msantang78/minds-phpconsole.git console

+## Configure

-open the fpm-php port 8000 and add the volume editing the docker file
+open port 8000 and add the volume editing in your php-fpm container in Mind's docker-compose.yml:
  ```
  ports:
     - "8000:8000"